Martingales, laminates and minimal Korn inequalities: Acknowledgements

 \section{Acknowledgements}

-The author wishes to thank Prof. Petrovi\'{c} for his comments and insights on the topic of bilinear nonsingular maps, and Prof. Kristensen for the many insightful conversations and comments, and for pointing out Boman's papers (\cite{Boman1967PartialSpaces} in particular) to us and the fact that Theorem \ref{thm : solchipot} was already known in the calculus of variations literature.
+The author wishes to thank Prof. Petrovi\'{c} for his comments and insights on the topic of bilinear nonsingular maps, Prof. Kristensen for the many insightful conversations and comments, and for pointing out Boman's papers (\cite{Boman1967PartialSpaces} in particular) to us and the fact that Theorem \ref{thm : solchipot} was already known in the calculus of variations literature and Prof. Spector for bringing \cite{DeFigueiredo} to our attention.
+The author is also grateful to the anonymous reviewers for their thoughtful comments.
+The author acknowledges the financial support of the Mathematical Institute of the University of Oxford.
+For the purpose of open access, the author has applied a CC BY public copyright licence to any author accepted manuscript arising from this submission.